petrkrulis/grunt-node-auto-deploy/README.md

 > Automatic deployment of your node apps via grunt to nginx-upstart server.

+### About
+It's based on node-deploy package.
+I rewrote it to use grunt.
+There is also no need to run init before first deployment.
+And upstart script/ngninx conf file don't need to be a part of git repository since they are created in ssh session.

+### Dependencies
+This grunt task requires you to have linux with upstart (ubuntu tested) server running nginx, nodejs, npm and git.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`